coburnw/hp5334-ivi/README.md

 ## HP5334A/B Universal Counter driver for Python-IVI

-A rough but functional driver for the HP 5334B Universal Counter
+A simple but functional driver for interacting with the HP 5334A and 5334B Universal Counters

 ### Requirements
   * tested with Python2.7.9 and Python3.6.3